-As one of our resident experts in data science, Bruce is passionate about customer journey analytics.
+As one of our resident experts in data science and machine learning, Bruce is passionate about customer journey analytics.
 He specializes in using statistics and machine learning to deliver actionable business insights that drive improvements in customer acquisition, churn, cross-sell, segmentation, loyalty, and revenue optimization.

 See more from Beyond the Arc:

 Why link the customer journey with analytics?